 When out of your house be vigilant about what WiFi networks you are on.
 When at the coffee shop or at a hotel browsing the web, there could be people on the same network monitoring your web traffic.

 Be careful about what apps you install on your devices.
 For example, if you want to install the Facebook app on your phone, that is fine, but make sure it is the official Facebook app from Facebook.com.
 It may look like the Facebook app, but may be a third party app that can lead to your Facebook account being “hacked, or worse, your phone being damaged.
 There are thousands of apps that are malicious in all app stores.
 The Apple, Android, and Windows stores will only take down apps if they get a lot of complaints, so many malware filled apps get through.

 Keep Your Connected Devices Up To Date

 It may sound silly, but if the firmware on your TV is not up to date, and it is on your home internet, it could be a way in for bad people over the web.
 Do you need to disconnect these devices?
-No way!
-Ask a tech to check your devices for updates and security.
+No way, just be safe and stay up to date.